📚 All Articles

 Why Human Toothpaste Is Dangerous for Dogs — Xylitol and Fluoride Explained

-Xylitol can cause hypoglycemia and liver failure in dogs even in small amounts.
+Xylitol can cause hypoglycemia and liver failure even in small amounts.
 Most human toothpastes contain it.
-Here's what to use instead.
+Here's what to use instead — and what to do if your dog ate some.

 🐶 Puppy Care